achi08rbb/nfl_project/setup/Setup.md

     ```

     You can now navigate within the container as you would in your own local setup.
-    Make sure to run the following inside the airflow worker container so you could use gsutil (within airflow container) later:
+    Make sure to run the following code inside the airflow worker container so you could use gsutil (within airflow container) later:

     ```
+    gcloud init
+    ```
+    ```
     gcloud auth application-default login
     ```

-5. You can choose to run the dags for different years
+5. You can choose to run the dags for different years, just change the params in the parameter section of the dag in `airflow/dags/data_ingestion.py`.
+If airflow was setup correctly, changes within the dag (on your local copy) should sync with the dag in the docker container.

+6. Change your bucket variable in the `airflow/code/transform_pyspark.py`.

+7. Run the 2 dags separately

+8.